Getting to Know Your Neighborhood: Chinatown

 695 Washington St.

 If you’re looking for a luxurious dining experience, don’t go to Dumpling Café.
 This no-frills restaurant may not have white tablecloths or romantic candlelight, but it does have the best Taiwanese-style dumplings and scallion pancakes anywhere in Chinatown.
-The wantons are crispy on the outside with a burst of flavor the moment you take a bite.
-Open daily from 11 am to 2 am, it’s the perfect spot for those looking for a late-night nosh.
-Check this hidden gem out…it closes late on Fridays and Saturdays and serves scrumptious late-night snacks.
+The kung pao squid is spicy and immensely satisfying.
+Open daily from 11 am to midnight (1 am on Fridays and Saturdays), it’s the perfect spot for those looking for scrumptious late-night snacks.

-Getting there: Take the Green Line inbound to the Boylston Street stop, turn left out of the station, walk on Tremont Street away from the Boston Common, take a left on Stuart Street (which turns into Kneeland Street), and walk about five minutes until you reach Chinatown, or take the Orange Line to the Chinatown stop.
+Getting there: Take the Green Line inbound to the Boylston Street stop, turn left out of the station, walk away from the Boston Common down Tremont Street, take a left on Stuart Street (which turns into Kneeland Street), until you reach Chinatown.
+Or take the Orange Line to the Chinatown stop.

 Click on the points in the map above for more information on the places listed in our guide to the Chinatown area.